funvill/funvill.github.io/_posts/2009-07-08-arduino-and-maxsonar-ez1.md

 	<li>Operated on 5v, the arduino has a 5V Pin making it as easy as can be to hook it up to the board.</li>
 	<li>Mounting holes.</li>
 </ul>
-I mounted the sensor on an €˜L€™ bracket and pointed it at a wall about 36 inches away.
+I mounted the sensor on an €˜L&quot; bracket and pointed it at a wall about 36 inches away.
 I connected the GRD, 5V, Analog pin to my Arduino chip and started reading data.
 After playing around with it for a while, I found it hard to get reliable data from this sensor.

 Took in 100 readings getting results anywhere from 50-255, unreliable data.
 I searched Google and found a few other people using this sensor with the Arduino. <a href="http://www.arduino.cc/cgi-bin/yabb2/YaBB.pl?num=1226321702">http://www.arduino.cc/cgi-bin/yabb2/YaBB.pl?num=1226321702</a>